IT’S NOT JUST YOU !

 It facilitates the development of secondary male sex characteristics such as stronger muscles and bones, male fat and hair patterns, and the larger larynx which produces the male voice.

 It is interesting that Testosterone deficiency is prevalent among the patient population afflicted by a long list of chronic conditions, including obesity, diabetes, hypertension, hypercholesterolemia, autoimmune diseases of various types [for example lupus, rheumatoid arthritis, ulcerative colitis, and D.I.S.H.].
-It is particularly interesting that low levels of Testosterone and DHEA are found in individuals with cancers of the prostate, breast, colon, bone marrow and many other organs.
+It is particularly interesting that low levels of serum Testosterone and DHEA are found in individuals with cancers of the prostate, breast, colon, bone marrow and many other organs.

 There is a dose-related “downside” for each sex (wouldn’t you know it): oversupply of Testosterone in females can cause facial hair growth and in men, any surplus can undergo conversion to Oestradiol, with breast enlargement and even the dreaded breast cysts !